 Change in Household Savings and Spending

 Households do not respend all of an increase in cash flow that they receive in response to a policy package.
 Households save some of the money, investing it in real assets (e.g. paying for a home), bank accounts, equities, etc. Similarly, a reduction in household cash won't immediately reduce spending by the same amount - a household may tap into its savings to help maintain its prior level of consumption.
 This is represented by the personal savings rate, the share of disposable household income that is saved or invested.
-In the United States, over the 20-year period from 2000-2019, the average personal savings rate was 6%.
+In the United States, from 2012-2019, the average personal savings rate was 7.4%.

 Changes in savings do not affect industrial output in the same way as consumption.
 Consumption directly leads to economic output.
 Savings can make more money available to businesses, which they can invest in expanding their operations.
 However, this does not necessarily lead directly to increased economic output.
 It depends on prevailing economic conditions.

 In poor economic times (such as during a recession), interest rates are extremely low, and there is plenty of cheap capital available to any business that wants to invest.
 Meanwhile, businesses are often looking for ways to lower their expenditures, such as by laying off workers or delaying capital equipment purchases, to survive the lean times.
 A lack of capital for investment isn’t the problem.
 The problem is that there isn’t enough demand for products.
 So households saving money (whether buying equities, or putting money in the bank) is unlikely to simulate additional industrial production.